-2.6 Courses and units
+Courses and units 2.6

 At CHC, students enrol in a course which is the complete award with which a student graduates upon the completion of the requirements for that course.
 Courses consist of units, which are individual components of a course.